onebible/android.onebible.in/README.md

 For the list of change log, check `release.md`

+For checking update, the app makes calls `api.onebible.in`

 To download the app from the play store, click [here](https://play.google.com/store/apps/details?id=co.sridhar.tamilbible.full)

 To read the privacy statment of the app, visit [privacy](http://onebible.in/privacy)